 Spring and summer are really lovely seasons in Canada.
 The flowers start blooming, the sun comes out, and it stays for quite a few months.
 Sometimes it can get hot in the summer, even up into the 30s.
 However, much of the time it stays in an ideal zone around 25.

-Canadian fall is truly beautiful and ethereal, with its coloured leaves in shades of reds, oranges, yellows and purples falling on the ground where you walk and crunching under your feet.
+Canadian fall is truly beautiful and ethereal, with its coloured leaves in shades of reds, oranges, yellows and purples falling on the ground where you walk and crunch under your feet.
 The temperature starts to get cooler during this time, especially at night.
-It can get extra rainy in fall sometimes, although in Canada it rains in every season.
+It can get extra rainy in the fall sometimes, although in Canada it rains every season.

 Winter in Toronto is not the nightmare it’s made out to be.
 Toronto has a much milder winter than Montreal and Ottawa.
 There may be days when you leave the house to cold and snow blowing in your face, but there will also be times when the sun will come out and reflect in various magical colours across the snow.
 Moments where you’ll see children making snow angels and snowmen, and playfully throwing snowballs at each other.
 At those times, even in wintertime, you’ll be glad you moved to Toronto.